 Oh, how I love these secret Oregon hideaways.
 Contrary to what the name suggests, White River Falls State Park is not a big park frequently explored by travelers.
-It’s tucked away in the Tygh Valley along Highway 216, remaining a local adventure spot and avoiding summertime waterfall tourism.
+It’s tucked away in the Tygh Valley along Highway 216 in Maupin to the east of Mt.
+Hood, remaining a local adventure spot and avoiding summertime waterfall tourism.

 The park offers the usual delights - picnicking, hiking and fishing.
 It’s open from spring through the fall, which is the best time to be in that part of the Deschutes River corridor.
 But aside from the usual park attractions, this spot also offers great, gentle hikes and views of the beautiful White River Falls.